gsutil-mirrors/crcmod/docs/crcmod.predefined.rst

 Class :class:`PredefinedCrc`
 ----------------------------

-The class provides an interface similar to the Python :mod:`md5` and :mod:`hashlib` modules.

 This class is inherited from the :class:`crcmod.Crc` class, and is the same except for the initialization.
 It specifies a CRC algorithm by name rather than its parameters.